 Missouri law generally requires every business with five or more employees to provide workers’ compensation insurance.
 This policy helps cover costs when an employee is injured on the job.

 All companies with five or more employees must provide workers’ compensation insurance in Missouri.
-However, construction contractors are required to have workers’ comp even if they only have one employee.
+However, businesses in the construction industry are required to have workers’ comp even if they only have one employee.

 The state of Missouri’s legal definition of employee is quite broad; it covers full- and part-time workers, along with seasonal and temporary workers.